ankosoftware/selenium-assignment-01-/README.md

 Write script that will register new user in the system

 ## Test Case 2 : Create New Campaign.
-Write new script that will create new campaing, adds 2 slide, uploads new image to slides, saves campaign
+Write new script that will create new campaing, adds 2 slide, uploads new image to slides, saves campaig

-Pleas Submit Test Assignment via Public GitHub Repository https://github.com/

-Send link of assigment to anatoliy@ankosoftware.com and cc: avovchuk@ankocorp.com